 Judicial Nominees and the Giuliani Campaign

 Mukasey serves on GOP presidential candidate Rudy Giuliani’s “selection committee” for judicial nominees, a political issue of critical importance to the far-right wing base of his party.
-Giuliani established the committee to convince right-wing GOP voters that as President, he would nominate ultraconservatives to the Supreme Court and other federal judicial seats.
+Giuliani established the committee to convince right-wing GOP voters that as President, he would nominate ultraconservative judges to the Supreme Court and other federal court posts.
 How will Mukasey make the transition from his role as an adviser to a presidential candidate to nonpartisan, nonpolitical lawyer?
 How will he advise President Bush on his remaining nominations to the federal bench?

-Americans deserve to know that the next Attorney General will hold the country and its laws above partisan politics.
-It’s up to the Senate to ask Michael Mukasey the hard questions, and hold his record, opinions and beliefs to the hard light of public scrutiny.
+Americans deserve to know that the next Attorney General will hold the country and its laws above partisan politics, and that he will truly be the people’s lawyer.
+It’s up to the Senators who will be asked to confirm his nomination to ask the hard questions and hold Michael Mukasey’s record, opinions and beliefs to the hard light of public scrutiny.